 Total stores: 30,000 across 80 markets (as of June 30, 2019)

 We offer some of the finest coffees in the world, grown, prepared and served by the finest people.
 Our employees, who we call partners, are at the heart of the Starbucks Experience.

 We believe in treating our partners with respect and dignity.
-We are proud to offer two landmark programs for our partners: comprehensive health coverage for eligible full- and part-time partners and equity in the company through Bean Stock.
+We are proud to offer several landmark programs for our partners, including comprehensive health coverage for eligible full- and part-time partners, access to full college tuition coverage through the Starbucks College Achievement Plan, and equity in the company through Bean Stock.

 Starbucks offers a range of exceptional products that customers enjoy in our stores, at home, and on the go.